 HubSpot has several options for integrating with eCommerce platforms.
 A list of all in-house and third-party HubSpot integrations can be found here.
 In addition to third-party eCommerce integrations, HubSpot offers a native integration with Zapier, a third party service that offers simple API integrations with over 250+ services, including many eCommerce sites.

-Please note that all third-party integrations are supported by their developer, and have a support email address listed on their respective pages.
+Please note: all third-party integrations are supported by their developers, and have a support email address listed on their respective pages.

 A secondary option is to have a custom integration built.
 Please note that this is a custom method that requires the assistance of a developer.
 HubSpot's Partner Directory features many service providers that would be happy to work with you to create a custom eCommerce integration that fits your needs.
-To find a partner to build your custom integration, click on the Graduation Cap icon located on the top right of your HubSpot Portal, and select HubSpot Partner Directory.
+To find a partner to build your custom integration, click the Graduation Cap > HubSpot Partner Directory at the upper right of your HubSpot portal.

 The goal of integrating your shopping cart solution is to A) create a double post from your checkout forms to HubSpot and your shopping cart database B) create a data sync between the two systems so that customer data stays current in HubSpot if there are updates in the shopping cart database.